wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-1-function_calling.md

 1. **What regions have the highest sales?**
 2. **What were the sales of tents in the United States in April 2022?**

-## Stop the Agent App
+### Stop the Agent App

 When you're done, type **exit**, or press <kbd>Shift</kbd>+<kbd>F5</kbd> to stop the agent app.

 ### Disable the Breakpoint

-Remember to disable the breakpoint before running the app again.
+Remember to disable any breakpoints before running the app again.